Naguissa/uTimerLib/README.md

  * Rename to uTimerLib.zip
  * Install library on Arduino

+## Documentation ##

+You can find all documentation opening /doc/index.html

+Due GitHub limitations HTML documentation is not avaliable online, you need to download the zip.

 ## Examples ##

 Included on example folder, available on Arduino IDE.